meimeitan/Helpdesk-Analysis/README.md

 Power BI Dashboard Helpdesk Analysis

-This is a project built to analyse the HR helpdesk Incoming volume for either email or phone calls.
+This is a project built to analyse the Helpdesk Incoming volume for both email and phone calls.
-In addition, more in depth a ticket modification analysis was carried out for further understanding the time taken and outcome of the request.
+In addition, more in depth ticket modification analysis has been carried out to further understand the time taken solving the outcome of the request.

 Incoming Request